-How do you deal with the death of an ex especially when biological children are involved?
+How do you deal with the death of an ex specially when biological children are involved?
 Additionally, how do you fold your new family into this mourning process when you have remarried?

 - Here are some questions I wrestled with:

 - Will I attend the funeral of my ex?

 - Knowing more about his assets than anyone (including his immediate family), what was my role in helping the family with his estate?